TraeCoker/gym-programmer-app/README.md

 ```bash
 shotgun
 ```
+In your browser, navigate to localhost:9393 to access the homepage.

 ## Usage
 Upon visiting the homepage new users are invited to sign up while returning users are invited to log in.